Ever feel conflicted about your submissive side? Do you love doing all kinds of humiliating acts in the bedroom and then feel ashamed after climax?

 Genuine slaves are rare in the BDSM community; many people just use the term because it's erotic.
 I love being referred to as slave, but I'm not a slave by the formal definition.

 There are a lot less genuine submissives than you might think too.

-Most male submissives are not actually submissives at all, they're bottoms.
-This usually leads to frustration by many dominant women, especially in the Findom community because men will submit for a short period of time, then after climax they no longer feel submissive and withdraw.
+Most male submissives are not submissives at all; they're bottoms.
+This usually leads to frustration by many dominant women, especially in the Findom community because men will submit for a short period, then after climax, they no longer feel submissive and withdraw.

 Why The Difference Between Submissives and Bottoms Is Important

 These words are just labels at the end of the day, and there are many different interpretations of them.

 Some people reading this may be shaking their head at my definitions (let me know in the comments, and we can get a good discussion going about it) but the general descriptions are correct.